Permanently Replace Lost Teeth

 Benefits of Dental Implants

+Did you know that more than 3 million people in the United States have dental implants and that more than 500,000 are placed each year?
+These permanent prosthetics are changing lives every day, giving patients like yourself who are suffering from tooth loss the opportunity to embrace a better quality of life.
 The biggest advantage of dental implants is that they replace the underlying root system of your missing teeth, which is something that traditional restorations are unable to address on their own.
 Obviously, new roots mean that your prosthetic teeth will stay firmly in place, but it also provides stimulation for your jawbone so that it does not break down.
 This way, the jaw stays strong and continues to maintain the youthful shape of your face.
-Other key advantages of dental implants include:
+Other key benefits of dental implants in Willowbrook include:

-- Improved biting force that allows you to eat tougher foods without having to worry about your teeth slipping out of place.
+- Eat the Foods You Love: Improved biting force that allows you to eat tougher foods without having to worry about your teeth slipping out of place.

-- A highly natural feel and appearance that is the next best thing to having your real teeth again.
+- Natural Look and Feel: A highly natural feel and appearance that is the next best thing to having your real teeth again.

-When just one tooth is missing, you don’t need to have existing teeth adjusted to make room for a bridge.
-Instead, we can insert an implant post into the jaw.
-Once osseointegration is complete, a crown will be attached to the implant so that it can mimic the appearance and function of a real tooth.
+Traditionally, nearby teeth need to be modified so they can hold a bridge that fills the gap in your smile.
+When just one tooth is missing, you don’t need to have existing teeth adjusted when you opt for dental implants.
+Instead, we can insert an implant post into the jaw, then an abutment inside of the implant once osseointegration is complete.
+The abutment ensures a stable foundation for the permanent crown that will be attached to the implant.
+After the crown is attached, it will mimic the appearance and function of a real tooth, making it indistinguishable from your remaining teeth to those around you.

 Missing Multiple Teeth